jasper-zanjani/notes/docs/Health.md

 The main nootropic constituents of Bacopa are believed to be dammarane types of triterpenoid saponins known as **bacosides**.
 Most clinical studies focus on memory, to the omission of other facets of cognition like fluid intelligence, typically lasting 12 weeks.
-The long-term effect of Bacopa is unknown, but animal models suggest protection from age-related neurodegeneration. ([2013](https://pubmed.ncbi.nlm.nih.gov/23772955/ "Neuropharmacological review of the nootropic herb Bacopa monnieri") 🖨)
+The long-term effect of Bacopa is unknown, but animal models suggest protection from age-related neurodegeneration. ([2013](https://pubmed.ncbi.nlm.nih.gov/23772955/ "Neuropharmacological review of the nootropic herb Bacopa monnieri") :material-file-pdf:)

 There are several putative mechanisms of action: